-Properties and Casualties Risk selection starts with an overall proposal in terms of underwriting strategy and corresponding business selection criteria in agreement with Generali Group Head Office.
+Properties and Casualties Risk selection starts with an overall proposal in terms of underwriting strategy and corresponding business selection criteria.
 The underwriting strategy is formulated consistently with the Risk Preferences defined by the Board of Directors within the Risk Appetite Framework.

-A framework to select the risks and to maintain Properties and Casualties risk exposure within the stated risk profile is provided by the Group Properties and Casualties Underwriting Guidelines.
-Generali Belgium has to embed these Guidelines into an Operating Limits Handbook (OLH) to be approved by the Group and acknowledged by the Generali Belgium Product and Underwriting department.
+A framework to select the risks and to maintain Properties and Casualties risk exposure within the stated risk profile is provided by the Underwriting Guidelines.
+Generali Belgium has to embed these Guidelines into an Operating Limits Handbook (OLH) and acknowledged by the Generali Belgium Product and Underwriting department.
 The limits may be set based on value limits, risk type, product exposure or class of occupancy.
 The purpose of these limits is to attain a coherent and profitable book of business that is founded on the expertise of Generali Belgium.